serverlessworkflow/.github/profile/README.md

 - **[Specification](https://github.com/serverlessworkflow/specification)**: The core syntax and semantics of the Serverless Workflow DSL.
 - **[SDKs](https://github.com/serverlessworkflow/specification#sdks)**: Access our SDKs for [Go](https://github.com/serverlessworkflow/sdk-go), [Java](https://github.com/serverlessworkflow/sdk-java), [.NET](https://github.com/serverlessworkflow/sdk-net), [Python](https://github.com/serverlessworkflow/sdk-python), and [TypeScript](https://github.com/serverlessworkflow/sdk-typescript) to interact with workflows in your preferred programming language.
-- **[Synapse](https://github.com/serverlessworkflow/synapse)**: Our official, open source, vendor-neutral runtime implementation, facilitating seamless deployment and operation of workflows.
+- **[Synapse Runtime](https://github.com/serverlessworkflow/synapse)**: Our official, open source, vendor-neutral runtime implementation, facilitating seamless deployment and operation of workflows.
+- **[Website/blog](https://serverlessworkflow.io/)**: The official website of the specification, with latest news, related projects, adopters and sponsors.
+You have a product related to Serverless Workflow or your company is using it ?
+Please let us know by opening a PR on the [website's repository](https://github.com/serverlessworkflow/serverlessworkflow.github.io).

 ### Join Our Community